Chris Patten: European Commissioner: 1999–2004

 In 1999, he was appointed as one of the United Kingdom's two members to the European Commission as Commissioner for External Relations where he was responsible for the Union's development and co-operation programmes, as well as liaison with Javier Solana, the High Representative of the Common Foreign and Security Policy.
 He held this position within the Prodi Commission from 23 January 2000 until 22 November 2004.
 Patten oversaw many crises in the area of European foreign policy, most notably the failure of the European Union to come up with a common unified policy before the Iraq War in 2003.
 Although nominated for the post of President in the next Commission in 2004, he was unable to gain support from France and Germany.

 According to information from WikiLeaks, Patten was in Moscow in April 2004 and had concluded EU–Russia ministerial consultations in Brussels.
 He considered that the EU had become overly dependent on Russian energy supplies, and should become more engaged with the countries of the Caucasus and Central Asia in order to diversify supplies.

+From left to right: Kostyantyn Gryshchenko, Mykola Azarov, Bernard Bot, Chris Patten; Javier Solana, Leonid Kuchma, Jan Peter Balkenende & Romano Prodi (2004).

 Patten was the biggest proponent in the commission for Turkey's accession to the European Union.

 According to information from the US Embassy in Brussels (published by WikiLeaks in November 2010): Patten said in April 2004 that Russian President Vladimir Putin has done a good job for Russia mainly due to high world energy prices, but he had serious doubts about the man's character.
 Cautioning that "I'm not saying that genes are determinant," Patten then reviewed the Putin family history – grandfather part of Lenin's special protection team; father a communist party apparatchik, and Putin himself decided at a young age to pursue a career in the KGB.
 "He seems a completely reasonable man when discussing the Middle East or energy policy, but when the conversation shifts to Chechnya or Islamic extremism, Putin's eyes turn to those of a killer."